 S corporations are passthrough tax entities (as are most partnerships and LLCs).
-Pass-through taxation means that profits are subject to tax at only one level: On the owners' personal tax returns.
+Pass-through taxation means that profits are subject to tax at only one level: on the owners' personal tax returns.
 The entity itself, the S corporation, after deducting its business expenses including salaries and benefits paid to employees (W-2), rent and royalties paid to shareholders or others, business meals, entertainment, and travel, depreciation of computers, office equipment, and furniture, supplies and office expenses, etc., passes through all of its net income to its shareholders as a profit (loss) distribution via Schedule K-1.
 That is, the S corp. itself is not taxed on its net profit at the federal, only the shareholders are.
 (In California, however, S corporations are subject to a state level 1.5% tax on net profits, subject to an $800 annual minimum; with the $800 but not the 1.5% waived in the entity's first tax year.)
 If the S corporation generates a loss from its business operations during the year, as is common during the first year or two, then this loss passes through to the taxpayer(s) to offset any W-2 or other income the shareholder(s) may have, reducing overall state and federal income tax for that tax year.
 Losses may be limited in any given year, based on insufficient shareholder tax basis, and/or IRS at-risk and passive activity rules.